MicrosoftDocs/windows-itpro-docs/windows/client-management/advanced-troubleshooting-boot-problems.md

 title: Advanced troubleshooting for Windows boot problems
-description: Learn how to troubleshoot when Windows is unable to boot ms.prod: w10 ms.mktglfcycl: ms.sitesec: library
+description: Learn how to troubleshoot when Windows is unable to boot ms.prod: w10 ms.sitesec: library
 author: kaushika-msft
 ms.localizationpriority: medium
 ms.author: elizapo
-ms.date:
+ms.date: 11/16/2018
 ---

-# Advanced Troubleshooting Windows boot problems
+# Advanced troubleshooting for Windows boot problems

 !>**Notice to home users**
 >This article is intended for use by support agents and IT professionals.
 If